Graduate Certificate in Mathematics for Middle School Mathematics Teachers

 - With careful planning it is possible to complete the program in 3 consecutive summers, 2 academic years and the intervening summer, or 3 academic years.

-- People interested in adding a Middle School Math endorsement should contact the Director of Licensure (503-725-4758) in the Graduate School of Education.
+- People interested in adding a Middle School Math endorsement should contact the Director of Licensure (503-725-4758) in the College of Education.

 - Students who wish to enroll in these courses as part of their undergraduate program can enroll in these courses at the 400-level (MTH 490 - MTH 497).
 Please note that a graduate certificate can only be awarded if you take the 500-level courses and are admitted to the university as a graduate student.

-Successful completion of the certificate requires students to have a cumulative PSU graduate GPA of 3.0 or higher (computed on all graduate credits taken at PSU) and a cumulative program GPA of 3.0 or higher (computed on all courses used for the graduate certificate).
-Please contact the program adviser during the term prior to the term of anticipated graduation to confirm that all program requirements have been completed.
-Instructions for applying to graduate as well as application deadlines can be found on the Office of Graduate Studies web site: https://www.pdx.edu/ogs/.
+Students are encouraged to meet with their adviser at the beginning of their program and consult with them regularly throughout their program.
+Please contact the GCAS program adviser during the term prior to the term of anticipated graduation to confirm that all program requirements have been completed.
+Instructions for applying to graduate as well as graduate deadlines can be found on the Graduate School web site.

-Students are responsible for knowing University-level graduate policies and procedures for obtaining the certificate.
-These policies and procedures are in Graduate Studies section of the PSU Bulletin.
-Several of the most frequently asked about University-level graduate policies and procedures can also be found on the Office of Graduate Studies web site.
+Students are responsible for knowing University-level graduate policies and procedures for obtaining the degree.
+These policies and procedures are in Graduate Studies section of the University Bulletin.
+Several of the most frequently asked about University-level graduate policies and procedures can also be found on the Graduate School web site.